Fraud Blocker What is Dry Pour Concrete? (And Why You Shouldn’t Try It)

 Wet pour concrete tends to have better strength and durability.
 As a hardened concrete, it is less likely to chip or crumble under stress.

-The strength of dry poured isn’t nearly as good as what you can get with properly mixed wet concrete.
+The strength of dry poured concrete isn’t nearly as good as what you can get with properly mixed wet concrete.
 This leaves dry pour concrete as an option for only the most limited, less mission-critical applications.

 Mixing, Pouring and Curing Process